November 22

 And yet, applying Bachelard, setting time in context and context against time, we would not be able to vilify André Gide today for being who or what he was, had it not been for the remarkable work of André Gide, the extraordinary courage that he had in vilifying his contemporaries and predecessors for being who and what they were, and forcing them to move forward, to accept higher standards, very considerably higher standards indeed, however low they may appear to us today.

-We who think of ourselves as "progressives" today need to take heed of this, and be aware that, some day, we too will be regarded as reactionaries, as primitives, even as dangerous to the common good, for precisely these progressive views which stem from our "love of truth", and hopefully come with "keen psychological insight", and with which we are trying to improve our human world.
+We who think of ourselves as "progressives" today need to take heed of this, and be aware that, some day, we too will be regarded as reactionaries, as primitives, even as dangerous to the common good, for precisely these progressive views which stem from our "love of truth", which hopefully come with "keen psychological insight", and with which we are trying to improve our human world.

 The illustration, mid-blog, shows the poet W.B.
-Yeats (left), photographer and film director Marc Allégret (centre) with Gide (right), photographed for her scrapbook by Lady Ottoline Morrell
+Yeats (left), photographer and film director Marc Allégret (centre) with Gide (right), photographed for her scrapbook by Lady Ottoline Morrell.

 Amber pages